Meet Our Featured Speakers

 REGULATIONS

-As global and national regulatory frameworks evolve, stakeholders across the shale value chain, from E&P companies to well-service providers and equipment manufacturers, must operate in a more transparent, compliance-focused environment.
-The policy landscape is shifting rapidly, with regulators setting clearer requirements for operational integrity, fugitive emissions, hydraulic fracturing standards, and water management.
-For the shale sector, compliance is no longer a secondary concern; it is now a central business driver that influences competitiveness, investment access, and long-term viability.
+As global and national regulatory frameworks continue to evolve, stakeholders across the shale value chain, from E&P companies to well service providers and equipment manufacturers, must operate within a more transparent and compliance-focused environment.
+The policy landscape is changing rapidly, with regulators establishing clearer boundaries for operational integrity, fugitive emissions, hydraulic fracturing standards, and water management.
+For the shale sector, compliance is no longer a secondary consideration; it is a central business driver that shapes competitiveness, access to investment, and long-term sustainability.

 Show more